Erectile Dysfunction / How Long Does Temporary Erectile Dysfunction Last

 • Guilt about sex

-• A previous negative sexual experience
+• A previous negative sexual relationship

 Causes of temporary erectile dysfunction and situational erectile dysfunction